eclipse-ibeji/ibeji/README.md

 Currently, we have no integration tests or end-to-end tests.

-## <a name="running-the-demo">Running the Demo</a>
+## <a name="running-the-samples">Running the Samples</a>

-There are currently three demos: one that demonstrates the use of a property, one that demonstrates the use of a command and one that demonstrates the mixed use of properties and commands.
+There are currently four samples: one that demonstrates the use of a property, one that demonstrates the use of a command, one that demonstrates the mixed use of properties and commands and one that demonstrates the use of get/set for a seat massager.

 The demos use config files and we have provided a templated version of each config file.
 These templates can be found in:

 - {repo-root-dir}/core/invehicle_digital_twin/template
 - {repo-root-dir}/samples/common/template

+Chariott may be used to discover the in-vehicle digital twin service.
+We will discuss how to enable this feature.

+### <a name="property-sample">Property Sample</a>

 The following instructions are for the demo for the use of a property.
 This sample uses a MQTT Broker; please make sure that it is running.

 Steps:

-1. The best way to run the demo is by using three windows: one running the In-Vehicle Digital Twin, one running the Provider and one running a Consumer.
+1. The best way to run the demo is by using three windows: one running the In-Vehicle Digital Twin, one running the Digital Twin Provider and one running the Digital Twin Consumer.
 Orientate the three windows so that they are lined up in a column.
 The top window can be used for the In-Vehicle Digital Twin.
 The middle window can be used for the Provider.
 The bottom window can be used for a Consumer.<br>
 1. In each window, change directory to the directory containing the build artifacts.